 In the U.S., those institutions are: Bastyr University, in Seattle and San Diego; National University of Natural Medicine, in Portland, OR; National University of Health Sciences, Chicago, IL; Southwest College of Naturopathic Medicine and Health Sciences, in Phoenix, AZ; University of Bridgeport, in Bridgeport, CT.

-In Canada, they are: The Boucher Institute, in Vancouver, British Columbia; and Canadian College of Naturopathic Medicine, in Toronto, Ontario.
+In Canada, they are: The Canadian College of Naturopathic Medicine – Boucher Campus, in Vancouver, British Columbia; and Canadian College of Naturopathic Medicine, in Toronto, Ontario.

 # # #

 About AANMC: Since it was established in 2001, the Association of Accredited Naturopathic Medical Colleges (www.aanmc.org) has supported its seven member schools and colleges in various ways, including: